jnieuwen/stack-todo/README.md

 Remove the item from the top of the stack, but do not write it to STACKTODOLOGFILE

+### st-rename

+Change the text of the item on top of the stack.

 ### st-commit

 Do a git commit -m "item on top of the stack" and pop the top of the stack.